spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

 ##### EKS OIDC Setup example

-To configure OIDC authentication for EKS, you need the cluster's OIDC issuer URL.
-Get it with:
+To configure OIDC authentication for EKS, you need the cluster's OIDC issuer URL, which you can retrieve with:

 ```shell
 aws eks describe-cluster --name <cluster-name> --query "cluster.identity.oidc.issuer" --output text